 For example, Let’s assume I pick Team Support and Agent Ring Group support_en for the past month of May.

-The results returned will show for all the agents that now belong to Support team (as is) but for the Agent Ring Group support_en will show me all the Agents allocated to that Ring Group in May (as was).
+The results returned will show for all the agents that now belong to the Support team (as is) but for the Agent Ring Group support_en, it will show me all the Agents allocated to that Ring Group in May (as was).

 Calls Analysis Dataset

 As for Calls Dataset, this is the more detailed and complete dataset for calls dedicated info.
 It is similar to a dump of the information from our platform in a dataset format.
 In this specific dataset, you’ll be able to filter by almost all dimensions.

 This is an exclusive capability of this dataset, most dimensions can be used as a filter.
 This particularity of the dataset along with the fact it is the most thorough and complete compilation of information regarding the record of each call, means that is the most flexible and complete dataset, providing a great level and freedom of analysis.

 This can also be challenging and demanding, which is why a clear understanding of the dimensions and what each metric will return is advised, so we stress the importance of using the Data Dictionary.